-- Pupils are encouraged to bring any instance of bullying to the attention of an employee. - All employees must be responsive to allegations of bullying and must inform the relevantform tutor(s) and/or Head(s) of Year if they are aware of an allegation. - It is essential that pupils have the confidence that all allegations are taken seriously andacted upon.
-The incident must always be recorded on CPOMS and investigated.
+- Pupils are encouraged to bring any instance of bullying to the attention of an employee. - All employees must be responsive to allegations of bullying and must inform the relevant form tutor(s) and/or Head(s) of Year if they are aware of an allegation. - It is essential that pupils have the confidence that all allegations are taken seriously and acted upon.
+The incident must always be recorded on the Child Protection Online Monitoring System (CPOMS) and investigated thoroughly.

-2.2 Investigation
+2.2 Investigation and Response